We lead the industry in breeding and testing silage-specific corn hybrids.

 Our Mission

-For over 30 years, we have been dedicated to creating silage-specific corn hybrids that meet the complex agronomic and nutritional requirements of the dairy and beef industries.
+Since 1985, we have been dedicated to creating silage-specific corn hybrids that meet the complex agronomic and nutritional requirements of the dairy and beef industries.
 This goal is at the heart of our breeding program and guides our process of plant characteristic selection.
 It has led us to develop a unique corn silage testing program to assess our hybrids based on their total plant silage performance.
 We bring the best of our hybrids to market through long term partnerships with seed companies around the world.

 We strive to serve the diverse needs of our customers swiftly and with integrity, and to make our products available with either the latest trait packages or as non-GMO.